Permissions control access to Projects, Collections, folders, and assets. They allow fine control over a user’s access

-- Edit Selects: Allows creating Edits, setting select levels, modifying other users’ Edits.
+- Edit Selects: Allows creating Edits, setting select levels, modifying other users’ shared Edits.

 - Write Metadata: Allows modifying details on Projects and metadata on images.
 Also allows managing Metadata Terms on individual Projects.

 - Download: Allows downloading original assets.

 Enable Asset API access for accounts that require programmatic access outside of the DF Studio user interface.
 (These accounts are rare; see Enterprise Asset API for more information.)